Cr3ativeCod3r/Rich/README.md

 - RESTful API

 # Tech Stack
-Here's the translation into English: This is a project done at university, so I used basic technologies.
+This is a project done at university, so I used basic technologies.

 Backend:
 - Nodejs